How to feel better on your period

 Most of us have one thing in common, we dread it!

 I personally find it quite cumbersome at times.

 Dysmenorrhea, mood swing, cold sensitivity, migraines, fever, heavy bleeding, bloating, loss of appetite, acne, or too much appetite familiar to anyone?

 While it’s a natural part of being a healthy female, I sometimes wish I could just skip right to all the other fun parts of being a female entails.

 So, over the years I have come up with a few tricks to make my period easier on me mentally and physically but also more bearable for my family and friends.

-It’s proven and accepted that food you eat affect your overall well being.
+It’s proven and accepted that food you eat, the level of your physical activities affect your overall well-being.
 It’s also been proven that eating certain food at a certain time may improve some physiological and psychological functions.

 In short, eat intuitively!

 “Let food be thy medicine and medicine be thy food.”